Inca Trail to Machu Picchu Extended Package

 • We understand that the quality work and effort provided by our porters during treks deserves to be matched by the quality of food we provide to them during treks.
 Porters are provided 3 warm meals a day on treks and the food is planned for them specifically.
 They are not fed guest leftovers; their food is planned, purchased, and cooked by our chef during a trek.
 Meals are always planned with physical and nutritional needs in mind.

-• Tipping rates are included in our rates to guests and the amounts given to porters are set, fair, and predictable each trip.
-Of course, our guests can give more if they wish, but tips are already included in their rates and we ensure our team is tipped fairly, in addition to their normal salary.
+• Tips for porters are included in your trip rate.
+This ensures the tips and income to porters are fair and predictable each trip.
+Of course, you may tip more if you wish, but tips are already included in your rates and we ensure our team is tipped fairly, in addition to their normal salary.

 • Also, we follow strict weight limits to not overburden our Porters.
 The maximum weight they can carry is 20 kilos/44 lbs.